 Teachers make on-going assessments of each child's progress, and they use this information when planning their lessons.
 It enables them to take into account the abilities of all their children.
 Our prime focus is to develop further the knowledge and skills of all our children.
 We strive to ensure that all tasks set are appropriate to each child's level of ability.
-When planning work for all children whether Gifted and Talented or with special educational needs, we give due regard to information and targets set in Classroom Monitor; these are usually APP for the Junior School and NC set for the Secondary School.
-These targets are identified on the Children's reports, which are sent out to parents twice yearly.
+When planning work for all children whether Gifted and Talented or with special educational needs, we give due regard to information and targets set on the Children's reports, which are sent out to parents termly.
 Teachers modify teaching and learning as appropriate for children with disabilities.
 We value each child as a unique individual, and teachers are familiar with the relevant equal opportunities legislation covering race, gender and disability.
 We will strive to meet the needs of all our children, and to ensure that we meet all statutory requirements related to matters of inclusion.

 We set academic targets for the children, and we share these targets with children and their parents.
 We regularly review the progress of each child keeping parents informed and set revised targets as is appropriate.
 We plan our lessons with clear learning objectives.
 The National Curriculum guides us.
-Our lesson plans contain information about the tasks to be set, the resources needed, and the way we assess the children's work.
+Our lesson plans contain information about the tasks to be set, the resources i:\policies and procedures\curriculum teaching and learning .docx needed, and the way we assess the children's work.
 We evaluate all lessons, so that we can modify and improve our future teaching.

 When we plan to take children out of school, we follow Department for Education and HSE advice.
 We issue a 'one off' consent form for parents to sign when a child enrols at school and an additional consent form for residential and adventure activities.
 We provide details of proposed outings for parents' information.
 We deploy teaching assistants and other adult helpers as effectively as possible.
 Sometimes they work with individual children, and sometimes they work with small groups.
 Our classroom assistants also assist with the preparation and storage of classroom equipment.
 Our classrooms are attractive learning environments.
 We change displays on a regular basis so that the classroom reflects the topics studied by the children.
 We ensure that all children have the opportunity to display their best work at some time during the year.
 We also use displays as learning prompts for the children.
-We believe that a stimulating environment sets the climate for learning, and that an exciting classroom promotes independent use of resources, which results in high-quality work by the children
+We believe that a stimulating environment sets the climate for learning, and that an exciting classroom promotes independent use of resources, which results in high-quality work by the children.